open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-pull-request-and-delete-branch.md

 6. Wait for the pull request merge then come back so you can delete your branch.

-**NOTE**: Only delete your branch after your pull request have been successfully merged!
+**NOTE**: Only delete your branch after your pull request has been successfully merged!

 ## 2. Delete the Branch